spectrocloud/librarium/docs/docs-content/getting-started/aws/create-cluster-profile.md

 ---
 sidebar_label: "Create a Cluster Profile"
 title: "Create a Cluster Profile"
-description: "Learn to create a full cluster profile in Palette."
+description: "Learn to create a full cluster profile in Palette for AWS."
 icon: ""
 hide_table_of_contents: false
-sidebar_position: 40
+sidebar_position: 20
 tags: ["getting-started"]
 ---